Bupivacaine (By injection)

-- If you are not receiving this medicine for childbirth, make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have asthma, diabetes, liver disease, kidney disease, or seizures (epilepsy). make sure your doctor knows if you have myasthenia gravis, thyroid problems, circulation problems, high blood pressure, low blood pressure, or a blood-iron disorder called methemoglobinemia.
+- If you are not receiving this medicine for childbirth, tell your doctor if you are pregnant or breastfeeding.
+Tell your doctor if you have asthma, diabetes, liver, kidney, or heart disease, seizures, myasthenia gravis, thyroid problems, circulation problems, high blood pressure, low blood pressure, or methemoglobinemia.

 - It may be easier to hurt yourself while your treated body area is still numb.
 Be careful to avoid injury until you have regained all the feeling and are no longer numb.